Art Howe (American football): Hampton Institute

 In November 1930, Howe was selected as the president of Hampton Institute (now known as Hampton University), a historically black university in Hampton, Virginia.
 The university had been founded by Howe's father-in-law, Gen. Samuel Chapman Armstrong, in 1869.
 He served as the president at Hampton for nearly a decade.
 In the last couple years of his administration, Howe faced increasing agitation from students and alumni seeking reforms, including an increase in African-American faculty representation and equal pay for African-American faculty members.
 Howe resigned as Hampton's president effective June 1940.
 Howe's wife, Margaret Armstrong Howe, continued to serve as a trustee of Hampton until her death in 1971.

-Later years
+Later life

 From 1940 to 1949, Howe was the managing director of the Welfare Federation of the Oranges and Maplewood in New Jersey.
 In a draft registration card completed in 1942, Howe indicated that he was living with his wife Margaret in East Orange, New Jersey, and that he was employed by the Welfare Federation.
 He also served as chairman of the Tilton, New Hampshire School for Wayward Boys.